Hippolyte Bouchard: California and Central America

 On 17 January they sailed to the port of San Blas, located on the west coast of mainland Mexico, and began a blockade eight days later.
 During the approach, they seized the Spanish brig Las Ánimas, with a cargo of cacao.
 Near Tres Marías islands, La Argentina boarded the British Good Hope.
 After four days, they allowed the ship to weigh anchor, but not before confiscating her cargo of Spanish goods.
 On 1 March, while blockading San Blas, they sighted a schooner.
 The two ships began to chase her but failed to reach her.
 Afterwards, Bouchard ordered them to proceed south to Acapulco following the coastline.
 Once they arrived, he sent a boat with an officer to explore the place, and to report the quantity and quality of the ships in the harbour.
 The officer reported there was no relevant ship nearby, and Bouchard decided to sail on.

 On 18 March the Argentines went to a town called Sonsonate in El Salvador.
 An officer sent to spy on the port reported there were reasonable ships to board.
 On that day Bouchard captured a brigantine.
 On 2 April they arrived at the port of El Realejo, and prepared two boats with cannons and sixty men, led by Bouchard himself.
 They were sighted by the port's watch, however, and Spanish troops went to defend the ships.
 In addition, they had protected the port with four ships: a brig, two schooners and a lugger.
 After an intense combat three ships were taken.
 Bouchard burned the brig San Antonio and the schooner Lauretana, because their owners had not offered enough money for them, 30,000 and 20,000 duros respectively.
 Owing to their quality he kept the lugger, Neptuno, and the second schooner, María Sofía.

 After the combat in El Realejo, the Argentines found the same schooner with the Spanish flag that they had lost in San Blas.
 The ship went forward towards the Santa Rosa, whose crew was composed of inexpert Hawaiian sailors and had few artillery.
 A first attack killed three Argentines and wounded many more.
 When the Argentine ship was going to repel the enemy's boarding, the schooner took out the Spanish flag and showed it was a Chilean ship, called Chileno (Chilean).
 It was commanded by a corsair whose surname was Croll.
 Bouchard demanded that his surgeon heal the wounded, but the Chilean corsair decided to go away.

 On 3 April 1819 Hippolyte Bouchard's long expedition ended.
-He went to Valparaíso, in Chile in order to collaborate with José de San Martín's campaign to liberate Perú.
+He went to Valparaíso, in Chile in order to collaborate with José de San Martín's campaign to liberate Peru.
 Some historians, for example Miguel Ángel de Marco, suggest that the flags of the United Provinces of Central America and most of the states that composed it were inspired by the Argentine Flag that Bouchard took with him.
 While others claim that the flag was modeled on the Argentine flag, but introduced by Commodore Louis-Michel Aury.